-- (i) Time Limits and Requests for Additional Information. - (A) Urgent Care Claims: If a claim is for urgent care, the Administration Office will notify the claimant of its determination as soon as possible, but no later than 72 hours after receipt of the claim by the Administration Office.
+(i) Urgent Care Claims: If a claim is for urgent care, the Administration Office will notify the claimant of its determination as soon as possible, but no later than 72 hours after receipt of the claim by the Administration Office.

 If the claimant fails to provide sufficient information to determine whether benefits are payable under the plan, the Administration Office will notify the claimant what information is necessary as soon as possible, but no later than 24 hours after receipt of the claim by the Administration Office.
 The claimant will have 48 hours to provide the specified information.
+The

-The Administration Office will notify the claimant of its decision as soon as possible, but no later than 48 hours after the Administration Office's receipt of the specified information.
+Administration Office will notify the claimant of its decision as soon as possible, but no later than 48 hours after the Administration Office's receipt of the specified information.

-(B) Pre-service claims: If a claimant makes a claim for benefits before care has been provided to the participant or family member, but the claim is not urgent, the Administration Office will notify the claimant of its decision as soon as reasonably possible, but no later than 15 days after the Administration Office received the claim.
+(ii) Pre-service claims: If a claimant makes a claim for benefits before care has been provided to the participant or family member, the Administration Office will notify the claimant of its decision as soon as reasonably possible, but no later than 15 days after the Administration Office received the claim.